rikulo/eul/README.md

 ###Cons

-* It is interpreted at run time based on mirrors, so the performance is somehow slower and the tree shaking of dart2js might not work as effective as expressing UI in Dart or in [UXL](https://github.com/rikulo/rikulo-uxl).
+* It is interpreted at run time based on mirrors, so the performance is slower and the tree shaking of `dart2js` might not work as effective as expressing UI in Dart or in [UXL](https://github.com/rikulo/rikulo-uxl).

 ##Notes to Contributors